relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Realistic distributions: Ares and Hera

 The $\kappa$ maps given by BHm (for a source with redshift $z_r=9$) for Ares and Hera are depicted respectively in Fig. 7 (upper let panel) and Fig. 8 (upper left panel) in \cite{meneghetti2017HFFcomparison}.
-One can see that for Ares their reconstruction shows a more irregular shape, and noisier contour curves than our reconstructions.
+One can see that for Ares their reconstruction shows a more irregular shape, and noisier contour curves than our reconstruction.
 In the case of Hera, BHm is smoother than the one given for Ares, however, their reconstruction exhibits a substructure close to MD 1 that is not present in the true distribution.
 This extra substructure is not present in our reconstructions, as it is clear from Fig. \ref{fig: hera reco}.
+For BHm as well, the substructure present in Hera was not recovered.